Stranger6667/postmarker/docs/django.rst

 Messages
 ========

-To mark messages with tags and / or add metadata, you could use ``postmarker.django.PostmarkEmailMessage`` /  ``postmarker.django.PostmarkEmailMultiAlternatives`` instead of ``EmailMessage`` / ``EmailMultiAlternatives`` from Django.
+To mark messages with tags, add metadata, or specify the message stream, you could use ``postmarker.django.PostmarkEmailMessage`` /  ``postmarker.django.PostmarkEmailMultiAlternatives`` instead of ``EmailMessage`` / ``EmailMultiAlternatives`` from Django.
 Example: